Published March 26, 2026 · CoinTaxReporting

 Overseas Exchange Holdings

-South Korean residents who hold crypto on foreign exchanges must declare these holdings.
-Failure to report foreign financial accounts holding over 500 million KRW (~$375,000) can result in significant penalties.
-South Korea participates in international tax information exchange agreements.
+Korean residents who hold crypto on foreign exchanges must declare those holdings.
+Foreign financial accounts over 500 million KRW (~$375,000) trigger mandatory reporting.
+South Korea participates in international tax information exchange – foreign account data is increasingly accessible to the NTS.

 Filing Your Korean Crypto Return

-Report virtual asset gains in your annual 종합소득세 신고 (General Income Tax Return) filed with the NTS.
-The filing period runs May 1–31 for the prior year's income.
-Korean tax software and certified tax professionals can help calculate gains using the moving average method and prepare the required schedules.
+Report virtual asset gains in the annual 종합소득세 신고 (General Income Tax Return) filed with the NTS.
+Filing window: May 1–31 for the prior year.
+Use Korean tax software or a tax professional familiar with virtual assets to calculate gains using the moving average method.

 Related Resources